Wall-Brew-Co/lein-sealog/README.md

 Many of Sealog's commands may be modified at execution time with additional arguments.
 Long-term decisions, such as where the Changelog should be written to, can also be configured in a static file.
-As of version `1.1.0`, Sealog will inspect the local `.sealog/config.edn` file for configuration.
+As of version `1.7.0`, Sealog will inspect the following locations for configuration.
+The first location found will be used, and the others will be ignored:

+- The `:sealog` key in the project's `project.clj` file
+- The `.sealog/config.edn` file, relative to the project's root
+- The `.wallbrew/sealog/config.edn` file, relative to the project's root
+- The default configuration that would be written by `lein sealog init`

 Sealog will create this file while executing `lein sealog init` if no prior Sealog configuration file is detected.
 The file will be created with the defaults outlined in this README.